rosenfeld/oojspec/README.md

 This is me who is writing this runner and I dislike JavaScript, so please keep your preferences for you.
 I won't change to pure JavaScript.
 Period.

+But this project won't force your application to depend on CoffeeScript either.
+It uses webpack to generate the final JS which is packaged both in the Rails engine gem and in the NPM package.

 # Can I test my JavaScript code with oojspec despite it being written in CS?